How to Save Big with Senior Discounts

 Did you know that you can start taking advantage of what are known as senior discounts well before retirement age?
 In fact, you can often save money when you are as young as 55 and in some cases even 50.

-In fact many “senior” discounts can be accessed through membership in the AARP (the American Association of Retired Persons).
-Anyone age 50 or older can join (membership runs $16 a year, though discounts may be offered).
+In fact, many “senior” discounts can be accessed through membership in the AARP (formerly the American Association of Retired Persons).
+The AARP is dedicated to the needs of the 50+ population, but anyone 18 or older can become a member (membership runs $20 a year, though discounts may be offered).

 Read on to learn about some smart ways you might start saving as a senior or soon-to-be senior.